 Just in case you do need an emergency marmalade sandwich, here’s our Paddington-Bear-inspired marmalade sandwich recipe.

 Two slices of bread

 To celebrate our favourite bear from Darkest Peru and Aunt Lucy’s 100th birthday in Paddington 2, visit The Runnymede on Thames for our Marvellous Marmalade Weekend Break.
 Tuck into a marmalade themed afternoon tea, with a marmalade cake playing a star role.
-It also come served with a special cocktail, which includes a spoon of English marmalade, gin, Campari and Angostura bitters.
-The following morning, indulge in heaps of food at our Leftbank restaurant.
+Enjoy a pre-dinner special marmalade cocktail, which includes a spoon of English marmalade, gin, Campari and Angostura bitters.
+The following morning, indulge in heaps of breakfast at our Leftbank restaurant.
 We’re certain Paddington would approve.

 Our reservations team are currently receiving a high volume of calls, so you may need to wait a little longer than usual.
 Please note, all bedroom, restaurant and spa reservations can be made online.